-- The damage to the remaining (tumor-free) area of the liver
+The damage to the remaining cancer-free area of the liver

-When a tumor is found at an early stage and the patient’s liver is working well, treatment is aimed at trying to successfully eliminate the cancer.
+When a tumor is found at an early stage and the patient’s liver is working well, treatment is aimed at trying to eliminate the cancer.
 The care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 When liver cancer is found at a later stage, or the patient’s liver is not working well, the patient and doctor should talk about the goals of each treatment recommendation.
 At this point, the goals of treatment may focus on slowing growth of the cancer and relieving symptoms to improve quality of life.

 Hepatectomy.
 When a portion of the liver is removed, the surgery is called a hepatectomy.
-A hepatectomy can be done only if the cancer is in one part of the liver, and the liver is working well.
-The remaining section of liver takes over the functions of the entire liver and may regrow to its normal size within a few weeks.
-A hepatectomy may not be possible if the patient has advanced cirrhosis even if the tumor is small.
+A hepatectomy can be done only if the cancer is in one part of the liver and the liver is working well.
+The remaining section of liver takes over the functions of the entire liver.
+The liver may grow back to its normal size within a few weeks.
+A hepatectomy may not be possible if the patient has advanced cirrhosis, even if the tumor is small.

-The side effects of a hepatectomy may include pain, weakness, and fatigue, and a temporary liver failure.
+The side effects of a hepatectomy may include pain, weakness, fatigue, and temporary liver failure.
 The health care team will watch for signs of bleeding, infection, liver failure, or other problems that need immediate treatment.
-Learn more about cancer surgery .

 Liver transplantation.
 Sometimes, a liver transplantation can be done.
-This procedure is possible only when the cancer has not spread out of the liver, a suitable donor is found, and very specific criteria are met in terms of tumor size and number.
+This procedure is possible only when the cancer has not spread outside the liver, a suitable donor is found, and very specific criteria are met in terms of tumor size and number.
 These criteria usually are a single tumor 5 cm or smaller or 3 or fewer tumors, all of which are smaller than 3 cm.
 It is important to understand that the number of donor livers available is very limited, so transplantation is not always an option.

 After a transplant, the patient will be watched closely for signs that the body might be rejecting the new liver or that the tumor has come back.
-The patient must take medication to prevent rejection, and the drugs can have side effects, such as puffiness in the face, high blood pressure, or increased body hair.
+The patient must take medication to prevent rejection.
+These drugs can cause side effects, such as puffiness in the face, high blood pressure, or increased body hair.

 Radiofrequency ablation (RFA) and microwave therapy both use heat to destroy cancer cells.
-It may be given through the skin, through laparoscopy, or during a surgical operation while a patient is sedated.
+They may be given through the skin, through laparoscopy, or during a surgical operation while a patient is sedated.
 Sedation is giving medication to become more relaxed, calm, or sleepy.

 Percutaneous ethanol injection

-Percutaneous ethanol injection uses alcohol injected directly into the liver tumor to destroy it.
-Side effects include fever and pain after the procedure, but the procedure is generally very simple, safe, and particularly effective for a tumor smaller than 3 cm.
-If the alcohol escapes from the liver, however, a person may have brief but severe pain.
-This option is currently being used less often and has been largely replaced by radiofrequency ablation (see above).
+Percutaneous ethanol injection is when alcohol is injected directly into the liver tumor to destroy it.
+Side effects include fever and pain after the procedure.
+In general, the procedure is simple, safe, and particularly effective for a tumor smaller than 3 cm.
+However, if the alcohol escapes from the liver, a person may have brief but severe pain.
+This option is currently being used less often and has been largely replaced by RFA (see above).

-If the doctor determine that the cancer cannot be eliminated using one of the treatment options listed above, he or she may recommend one of the following to shrink the tumor and/or slow tumor growth.
-While these treatments will most likely not get rid of the cancer completely, they have been shown to improve duration of survival (length of life).
+If the doctor feels the cancer cannot be eliminated (cured) using 1 of the treatments listed above, he or she may recommend 1 of the following options to shrink the tumor and/or slow tumor growth.
+While these treatments will most likely not eliminate the cancer, they have been shown to improve duration of survival (length of life).

 For HCC, anti-angiogenesis drugs are the most common targeted therapy.
 Anti-angiogenesis therapy is focused on stopping angiogenesis, which is the process of making new blood vessels.
 Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.
 This is one of the ways sorafenib (Nexavar) is thought to work.
-Sorafenib is one of the treatments for advanced HCC that cannot be completely removed with surgery.
+Sorafenib is one of the treatment options for advanced HCC that cannot be completely removed with surgery.
 It is taken as pill that is swallowed (orally).
 The side effects of sorafenib include diarrhea and certain skin problems.
 Talk with your doctor about the possible side effects for a specific medication and how they can be managed.

 Other treatment options